rocolado/final-boiler-plate/README.md

 Also, I have finished the implementation of the "SignUp" functionality with Supabase.

 ### **Day 3 - 22/08**
-I have finished the "Sign in" functionality and I implemented the "Nav" component with the "Log Out" functionality in the home.
+I have finished the "SignIn" functionality and I implemented the "Nav" component with the "Log Out" functionality in the home.

 ### **Day 4 - 23/08**
-I
+I have been working in "NewTask" component to save in Supabase database the new task that I created.
+Also, I started the comunication between the "Home" component and "NewTask" component to share the data between those.